hfish063/easybooks-api/README.md

 ![banner](images/project-banner.png)

 # About
-Goodreads api utilizes a BeautifulSoup webscraper that parses the [goodreads](https://www.goodreads.com/?ref=nav_hom) website to obtain details about various book titles
+Easybooks api utilizes a BeautifulSoup webscraper that parses the [goodreads](https://www.goodreads.com/?ref=nav_hom) website to obtain details about various book titles

 **Rate-limiting** is enabled by default, set at 10 requests per minute